axcheron/axcheron.github.io/_pages/trainings.md

 ## RE101

 [RE101](https://sites.google.com/secured.org/malwareunicorn/reverse-engineering/re101) is a free workshop provided by Amanda Rousseau ([@malwareunicorn](https://twitter.com/malwareunicorn)).
 This workshop provides the fundamentals of reversing engineering (RE) Windows malware using a hands-on experience with RE tools and techniques.
 It will teach you RE terms and processes, followed by creating a basic x86 assembly program, and reviewing RE tools and malware techniques.
 The course will conclude by participants performing hands-on malware analysis that consists of Triage, Static, and Dynamic analysis.
 {: .text-justify}

+## Bugcrowd University

+[Bugcrowd University](https://github.com/bugcrowd/bugcrowd_university.git) is a free and open source project to help level-up our security researchers.
+It includes content modules to help our researchers find the most critical and prevalent bugs that impact our customers.
+Each module will have slide content, videos, and labs for researchers to master the art of bug hunting.
+{: .text-justify}

 ## SQLi Labs